Jet Boy, Jet Girl: Cover versions

-Like "Ça plâne pour moi", the song has been covered by numerous bands and artists, including The Damned, FIDLAR, Captain Sensible & the Softies, Chron Gen, the Bamboo Kids, the pUKEs, Manic Hispanic, Spencer P. Jones and Crocodiles.
+Like "Ça plane pour moi", the song has been covered by numerous bands and artists, including The Damned, FIDLAR, Captain Sensible & the Softies, Chron Gen, Spencer P. Jones and Crocodiles.
 The New York City punk rock band The Breaking Sounds cover the song as well with the lyrics being sung in both Finnish and English.
 The original version received renewed attention when it was included on John Waters' 2007 compilation CD A Date with John Waters.
 Canadian recording artist and drag queen Mina Mercury also recorded the song in 2019.
 In 2024, the song was included in the sound track for the Cary Grant documentary “Archie” (backgrounding the 14 year old Grant’s arrival in New York City with a vaudeville troupe).